 Real Temp is a temperature monitoring tool for all Intel single, dual, quad, and Core i7 processors.
-On these CPUs, each core contains a digital thermal sensor (DTS) that reports temperature data in relation to TJMax, which is the CPU's safe rated maximum component temperature.
+Each core contains a digital thermal sensor (DTS) on these CPUs that reports temperature data in relation to TJMax, which is the CPU's safe rated maximum component temperature.
 As your CPU warms up, so will your proximity to TJMax.

 If it hits 0, your CPU will begin to throttle or slow down thermally; thus, keeping your computer as far away from TJMax as possible will allow it to run at maximum speed and more dependably.

 Real-time CPU monitoring is essential to keep your computer running smoothly and avoid thermal damage to the motherboard and other devices.
 It lets you maintain the peak performance of your devices and get continuous uptime.

 CPU monitoring using third-party software can help you save time and money.
 SolarWinds, Paessler CPU Monitoring with PRTG, and HWiNFO are paid tools, while HWMonitor and Speccy offer free and paid tools.
 Open Hardware Monitor, Core Temp, NZXT CAM Software, CPU Z, NZXT CAM Software, and Real Temp are completely free to use.